NateWr/defaultChild/readme.md

 }
 ```

-Finally, we pass a name and description for the theme.
-And this is all there is to a basic theme.

 ## Creating a child theme

 A child theme will extend an existing theme.
 It can add new scripts and styles,